DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 pharmaceutical agents, or both, shall do both of the following:

-(a) Accumulate not less than 20 hours of board-approved continuing education in
+(a) Accumulate not less than 20 hours of continuing education in pharmacological

-pharmacological management of ocular conditions.
-The 20 required hours are part of,
+management of ocular conditions.
+The 20 hours of continuing education are part of, and

-and not in addition to, the 40 hours required in subrule (1) of this rule.
-A continuing
+not in addition to, the 40 hours of continuing education required in subrule (1) of this rule.

 (b) Hold a valid CPR certificate issued by any of the following: